chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/commands/db.md

 chroma db connect [db_name] --env-vars
 ```

-Setting these environment variables will allow you to consiscely instantiate the `CloudClient` with no arguments.
+Setting these environment variables will allow you to concisely instantiate the `CloudClient` with no arguments.

 ### Create